benbuck/finestray/README.md

   Exits the Finestray application.

 If your `Minimize placement` is set to `Menu` or `Tray and Menu`, then minimized windows will be listed in the context menu.
-You can click on these to restore a window to its original location.
+You can click on these items to restore the corresponding window to its original location.

-If `Show windows in menu` is enabled, then non-minimized windows will be listed in the context menu, and you can click them to minimize them to the tray.
+If `Show windows in menu` is enabled, then non-minimized windows will be listed in the context menu, and you can click on these items to minimize the corresponding window to the tray.

 ## Settings